Vizzuality/CartoDB-Tutorials/politics-mapped/README.md

   - Enter the following

       SELECT * FROM ny_final ORDER BY vap DESC

   - Press 'apply query'

-Take note now that the '*' roughly means all, so you are asking for all columns that come with your result.
+Take note now that the * roughly means all, so you are asking for all columns that come with your result.
 Alternatively, if you would like to see just the ordered column, run the following,

     SELECT vap FROM ny_final ORDER BY vap DESC

+We can also run aggregate functions, say

+    SELECT AVG(vap) FROM ny_final

+Or a more complex query, let's select all districts that have voting populations greater than the average

+    SELECT * FROM ny_final WHERE vap > (SELECT AVG(vap) FROM ny_final)

+If you now take a look at the map you can see the distribution of voting across some of the more populated districts.
+This is just the tip of the iceberg!

 #### Modifying data